Introducing your baby to solids for the first time can be an exciting and rewarding experience and even more so when you make your own baby food.

 - If your puree is too thick, add cooking water a little at a time until desired consistency is reached.

-- Stage 1 baby foods should be smooth and just slightly runny enough for baby to swallow.
+- Stage 1 baby foods should be smooth and just slightly runny enough for the baby to swallow.

 Hard fruit will need to be stewed before blending and feeding to your baby.
 Apples and pears have mild flavors and are great to start with.